-Integrating theories of child development in relation to the EYFS curriculum provides a context for observation skills that prepare the learner for the professional placement.
+Integrating theories of child development in relation to the Early Years Foundation Stage curriculum provides a context for observation skills which prepare the learner for the professional placement.
 Therefore, the observation skills that are introduced in this unit may be assessed during the professional placement.